 Work began at Orchard Place – the first tranche of new housing – in August 2015.
-Once completed, the development on Marsh Lane will deliver 130 traditionally styled two, three and four-bedroom homes, including 20 affordable homes, set around an existing orchard.
+Now completed, the development on Marsh Lane delivered 130 traditionally styled two, three and four-bedroom homes, including 20 affordable homes, set around an existing orchard.

-Before work began at the site, an arboriculture survey was carried out to assess the trees and hedgerows on the site, to ensure that as many as possible could be retained and to protect those closest to the works.
-The remaining trees from an existing orchard will be enhanced as part of the project and a 2.6-hectare nature area will be created.
+Before work began at the site, an arboriculture survey was carried out to assess the trees and hedgerows on the site, to ensure that as many as possible were retained and to protect those closest to the works.
+The remaining trees from an existing orchard have been enhanced as part of the project and a 2.6-hectare nature area created.

-Established hedges alongside the cycle path running parallel to the proposed new road will be retained.
-The council is working with Norfolk Rivers Trust to improve the Gaywood River for people and wildlife and further green corridor opportunities are being explored.
+Established hedges alongside the cycle path running parallel to the new road were retained.
+The council worked with Norfolk Rivers Trust to improve the Gaywood River for people and wildlife and future green corridors.

-As part of our commitment to investing in local communities, we are providing a range of local job and training opportunities over the course of the King’s Lynn partnership.
-On the first phase we have employed two new apprentices: a bricklayer who attends college on a weekly day-release basis and a carpenter who goes to college in three-day stints.
+As part of our commitment to investing in local communities, we provided a range of local job and training opportunities over the course of the King’s Lynn partnership.
+On the first phase we employed two new apprentices: a bricklayer who attended college on a weekly day-release basis and a carpenter who went to college in three-day stints.

-We are also delivering a range of short training courses and a programme of visits for local school, college and university students.
+We also delivered a range of short training courses and programme of visits for local school, college and university students.
 In July 2016 we worked with the council to challenge students from local high schools to come up with names for the three future phases.
-After visiting the sites, students pitched their ideas to a panel of judges including our team, the council and West Norfolk Academies Trust.
+After visiting the sites, students pitched their ideas to a panel of judges which included our team, the council and West Norfolk Academies Trust.

-As a follow-up task, we asked students for potential road names for the new developments and will be putting these forward for consideration by the council.
+As a follow-up task, we asked students for potential road names for the new developments and have put these forward for consideration by the council.